‘Why austere Advent beats cheesy Christmas’

 The word “advent” comes from the Latin for “the coming”.
 Since medieval times, Christians have spoken of three comings, all of which are central to Advent: “in the flesh in Bethlehem, in our hearts daily, and in glory at the end of time”.

 It is the last of those appearances, when Christians believe Jesus will return to judge humanity, that gives Advent its darker, more serious edge.
-Dr John Hall, the dean of Westminster Abbey, says that the themes of Advent are death, judgment, heaven and hell.
+Dr John Hall, the Dean of Westminster Abbey, says that the themes of Advent are death, judgment, heaven and hell.
 It is a contemplation of our own mortality, and our own morality.

 Traditionally, it has also been a season of austere denial, in sharp contrast to the rush of consumerism that greets the weeks before Christmas.
-French children are taught that Advent is le petit Carême, “little Lent”.
+French children are taught that Advent is le petit Carême (“little Lent”).
 Like Lent, it is a time of patience before a great celebration.

-For many people, the sober anticipation of Advent, with its chilly, candle-lit cathedrals, is not only more spiritually enriching than Christmas but also makes the true festive season even more special.
+For many people, the sober anticipation of Advent, with its chilly, candle-lit cathedrals, is not only more spiritually enriching than Christmas, but also makes the true festive season even more special.
 Do periods of self-restraint make celebrations better?

 The waiting game

 The slow procession through an Advent calendar, gradually edging towards the day itself, is, for some people, one of the most memorable things about the winter months.
 Nothing can beat the gradual accumulation of presents under the tree.
 Without periods of austerity, pleasure would be meaningless.
-As Albert Camus put it, “we need the sweet pain of anticipation to tell us we are really alive.”
+As Albert Camus put it, “We need the sweet pain of anticipation to tell us we are really alive.”

 What nonsense, reply others.
 Advent traditions were invented in a time when a shortage of luxuries meant enjoyment was hard to come by.
-But now our societies are rich and plentiful.
+But, now, our societies are rich and plentiful.
 Why is it seen as virtuous to live a life of monotony and boredom?
 We should chase as much pleasure as we can.

-- Is materialism a force for good?
+- Can materialism be a force for good?

-- In pairs, agree to give one thing up until Christmas Day, and keep track of each other’s progress.
+- In pairs, agree to give up one thing until Christmas Day, and keep track of each other’s progress.